-According to Article 56(d) the licensee must promptly notify the licensor in writing about any subsequent events that constitute a significant change to the information previously submitted to the licensor, including a change of legal form or legal group structure.
-Furthermore according to Article 67 the licensee must promptly notify the licensor in writing about any significant changes including, but not limited to, subsequent events of major economic importance until at least the end of the licence season.
+Under Article 56(d), the licensee must promptly notify the licensor in writing about any subsequent events that constitute a significant change to the information previously submitted to the licensor, including a change of legal form or legal group structure.
+Furthermore, under Article 67, the licensee must promptly notify the licensor in writing about any significant changes including, but not limited to, subsequent events of major economic importance occurring before the end of the licence season.

-The licensee must comply with Articles 56 and 67 throughout the entire monitoring process, regardless if a licensee is eliminated from a UEFA competition.
+The licensee must comply with Articles 56 and 67 throughout the entire monitoring process and even if it is eliminated from a UEFA competition.

-A "significant change" is an event that is considered material to the documentation previously submitted to the licensor in respect of the club licensing and/or club monitoring requirements, and that would require a different presentation if it had occurred prior to submission of the documentation.
+A 'significant change' is any event that is considered material to the documentation previously submitted to the licensor in respect of the club licensing and/or club monitoring requirements, and that would require a different presentation had it occurred before the documentation was submitted.
 A significant change includes, but is not limited to, a subsequent event or condition of major economic importance as defined in Article 3.
 Further guidance is provided in Appendix IX.

-The licensee's written notification to the licensor about the significant change must include a description of the event or condition and an estimate of its financial effect, or a statement (with supporting reasons) that such an estimate cannot be made.
+The licensee's written notification to the licensor about the significant change must include a description of the event or condition and an estimate of its financial impact, or a statement justifying why such an estimate cannot be made.

-Having received notification of a significant change from a licensee, the licensor must promptly inform UEFA about all relevant information submitted by the licensee.
+Having received notification of a significant change from a licensee, the licensor must promptly inform UEFA about all relevant information from the licensee.